Specification for powered lenses

 - sufficient details of any contact lens fitted to enable the lens to be replicated.
 This would normally include some or all of the following information:

 - base and peripheral curves of the lens

 - total diameter

-- design (including details of the underlying brand) of the lens(es)
+- design (including details of the generic brand) of the contact lens(es)

 - any clinical information that should be taken into account by a supplier.

-- details of any specific care products that you recommend the patient uses, and
+- details of any specific care products that you recommend the patient uses

 - the approximate frequency with which the patient wears the lenses so that a supplier can determine how long the supply will last the patient.